Why Arccos Golf + Apple Watch is My Favorite Golf GPS Watch

 The upcoming Arccos Link will allow you to put your phone away as well, but as far as I’m concerned this beats that.

-I honestly didn’t event think about using Arccos with my Apple Watch, so to see just how much it has enhanced my experience has been a really pleasant surprise.
+I honestly didn’t even think about using Arccos with my Apple Watch, so to see just how much it has enhanced my experience has been a really pleasant surprise.

-UPDATE: Arccos has just released the new Arccos Link which is a wearable that allows you to put your phone in your pocket.
+Arccos recently released Arccos Link which is a wearable that allows you to put your phone in your pocket.
 If you’ve tried the shot tracking from your watch (and had your watch battery drained), then you’ll definitely want to check out the Arccos Link.

 Final Thoughts on Arccos + Apple Watch